 Do you want to offer PayPal?

-There is no need to limit yourself to one payment gateway as there are many of eCommerce platforms that enable you to offer multiple payment options to your customers.
+There is no need to limit yourself to one payment gateway as there are many eCommerce platforms that enable you to offer multiple payment options to your customers.
 Among them one is PayPal.
 Many consumers have PayPal accounts and most of them opt to pay by PayPal instead of entering credit card details into yet another website.
 Thus, even when you don’t use PayPal as your main payment gateway, you can consider offering PayPal as an alternative way for customers to pay.

 What are the fees?